-- (i) futures contracts on bonds, equity securities/basket of equity securities, equity/fixed income indices, or basket of equity/fixed income indices; - (ii) forwards on currencies and/or bonds; and - (iii) interest rate swaps and interest rate futures.
+- (i) listed futures contracts on bonds, equity securities/basket of equity securities, equity/fixed income indices/basket of equity/fixed income indices and/or commodity indices; - (ii) OTC forwards on currencies and/or bonds; and - (iii) Interest Rate Swaps ("IRS") and/or Credit Default Swaps ("CDS").

-Index Derivatives
+(ii) Index Derivatives

 The Fund may take exposure to one or more indices through the use of the instruments listed at (i) and (ii) above, provided that any such exposure/index will comply with the conditions and limits set down in the Central Bank's guidance titled "UCITS Financial Indices".
-It is not possible to identify the specific indices that the Fund may take exposure to (which may change from time-totime), however, the underlying assets of such indices will be the above-mentioned investments that the Fund may gain exposure to in accordance with its investment policy.
+It is not possible to identify the specific indices that the Fund may take exposure to (which may change from time-to-time), however, the underlying assets of such indices will be the above-mentioned investments that the Fund may gain exposure to in accordance with its investment policy.
 The Manager does not intend to use indices that rebalance more frequently than monthly, such rebalancing is not expected to have a material effect on the costs incurred within the index, and will be in accordance with the Central Bank UCITS Regulations.
 When indices to which the Fund obtains an exposure do not comply with the diversification requirements established by the UCITS Regulations, the Fund will apply a "look-through" approach which allows the Manager to analyse the Fund's exposure to the particular indices by looking through the derivative position which gives the Fund the relevant indirect exposure to the underlying indices.
 This allows the Fund to ensure that it meets the risk spreading requirements of the UCITS Regulations.
 Following this "look through" analysis, if the Fund's exposure to a particular index exceeds the permitted investment restrictions, the Fund will have to address this by reducing said exposure.
 The indices, if any, that the Fund takes exposure to, will be included in the financial statements of the ICAV and details of the indices, including details of websites where additional information can be obtained, will be available upon request from the Manager.